samyak1409/django/README.md

 #### 5. Using Signals: Set to auto create the Profile (with the default profile pic) whenever a new user is created.
 - *Till now, we were adding the pic from the admin page only.*
 - **But, why are we doing all this?
-Wouldn't an image (profile pic) input field in the `RegistrationForm` itself be way better method!?**
+Wouldn't an image (profile pic) input field in the `RegistrationForm` itself be a way better method!?**

 ### 9. [Python Django Tutorial: Full-Featured Web App Part 9 - Update User Profile](https://www.youtube.com/watch?v=CQ90L5jfldw&list=PL-osiE80TeTtoQCKZ03TU5fNfx2UY6U4p&index=9&ab_channel=CoreySchafer)